pygame/pygame/docs/reST/ref/display.rst

    Set the red, green, and blue gamma values on the display hardware.
 If the green and blue arguments are not passed, they will both be the same as red.
-   Not all systems and hardware support gamma ramps, if the function succeeds it will return True.
+   Not all systems and hardware support gamma ramps, if the function succeeds it will return ``True``.

-   A gamma value of 1.0 creates a linear color table.
+   A gamma value of ``1.0`` creates a linear color table.
 Lower values will darken the display and higher values will brighten.

    .. ## pygame.display.set_gamma ##